Muhammadirfankarim/Real-Time-Credit-Card-Fraud-Detection-System/README.md

 ## 🎯 **Overview**

-This project demonstrates a **production-grade machine learning pipeline** for credit card fraud detection.
-Unlike simple notebook experiments, this system is a fully deployed application with:
+**FraudGuard** is a **production-grade machine learning system** for real-time credit card fraud detection.
+Unlike simple notebook experiments, this is a fully deployed application with:

 1.  **Training Pipeline**: Automated training with **LightGBM** and **MLflow** tracking.
 2.  **Model Registry**: Models are versioned in MLflow and deployed to **Hugging Face Hub**.